juancri/covid19-vaccination/README.md

 ## Use

 Feel free to use this data.
-You can use cite this work as *COVID-19 Vaccination (JC Olivares)*.
+You can cite this work as *COVID-19 Vaccination (JC Olivares)*.

 Currently used by: